The following point has polar coordinates. Plot it in a polar coo... | Channels for Pearson+

 Polar Coordinate System - Online Tutor, Practice Problems & Exam Prep

 The following point has polar coordinates.
 Plot it in a polar coordinate system.
-Then, determine another point that has the same location as the given in which r > 0 and 4π < θ < 6π:
+Then, determine another point that has the same location as the given in which r < 0 and 0 < θ < 2π:

 The following point has polar coordinates.
 Plot it in a polar coordinate system.
-Then, determine another point that has the same location as the given in which r > 0 and 4π < θ < 6π:
+Then, determine another point that has the same location as the given in which r < 0 and 0 < θ < 2π: